frame-lang/frame-docs/advanced_frame/persistance.rst

 Let's create a persitable system that tracks how many times its been saved and restored.
-Our **#PersistDemo** system has a single state **$Started** which has a state variable **revived_count** which will be used to track how many times the state (and by proxy the system in this case) has been revived.
+Our **#PersistDemo** system has a single state **$Started** which has a state variable **revived_count** which will be used to track how many times the state (and by proxy the system) has been revived.

 .. code-block::
     :caption: State with Counter for Revival Count